Pence fought an order to testify but now is a central figure in his former boss’s indictment

 With just three weeks until the first 2024 GOP presidential debate, it’s unclear if Pence will even qualify to make the stage.
 He has yet to meet the donor minimum, though he has reached the polling threshold.

-The former Indiana governor was making a campaign stop Wednesday at the Indiana State Fair to give a speech about his economic plans.

-In Washington, Pence has refused to testify before the House committee that investigated the Jan.
+In Washington, Pence had refused to testify before the House committee that investigated the Jan.
 6 attack, dismissing the probe as politicized.
-He fought a subpoena demanding he testify before a grand jury, arguing that, because he was serving on Jan.
+And he fought a subpoena demanding he testify before a grand jury, arguing that, because he was serving on Jan.
 6 as president of the Senate, he was protected under the Constitution’s “speech or debate” clause from being forced to testify.
 That provision is intended to protect members of Congress from questioning about official legislative acts.

 Pence eventually complied when a judge refused to block his appearance, but said he wouldn’t be forced to answer questions related to his role as Senate president.